-Posted by Ramos Law Group, PLLC | Child Support, child support modification
+Posted by Mary E. Ramos | Child Support, child support modification

+How to modify child support in Texas is a question many parents face when circumstances change.
 Regardless of whether a Texas child support order was the result of divorce or other family law case, it is legally binding and enforceable.
 It is unlawful to violate the terms, and a party has remedies in court if the other does not comply.
 As you may recall from the original proceeding, the Texas child support statute creates a percentage of income model: The calculation starts with the noncustodial parent’s monthly income, and the amount is based upon how many children there are to support.
-There are additional factors that may affect child support, including an agreement between the parents or issues that would make the guidelines amount unjust.

 - An enforcement action from your child’s other parent;